TheodoreGisis/My_Automatic_Watering_System/README.md

 2.Connect the relay's ground to the negative rail of the breadboard.

 3.Connect relay's IN pin to Pin 8 in Arduino

+4.Connect red wire (+) of the pump to the C (Common terminal) pin of the relay.

+5.Connect the black wire of the pump and connect to the adapter on minus pin (-).

+6.Take a jumper wire and connect to the plus pin of the adapter and connect with NO (Normally open 120–240V terminal) pin on Relay.